Singing Therapy for Aphasia: How to Recover Communication Skills

 Which Part of the Brain is Affected by Aphasia?

+Before we discuss how singing therapy can help individuals with aphasia recover their communication skills, it’s important to understand some brain anatomy.
 Speech and language skills are generally regulated by the left hemisphere of the brain.
-Therefore, when an individual has a stroke in the left hemisphere of the brain, they may experience aphasia.
+Therefore, when an individual has a stroke in the left hemisphere of the brain, they often experience aphasia.

 Two of the most common types of aphasia that may occur after stroke are Broca’s aphasia and Wernicke’s aphasia.
 Individuals with Broca’s aphasia (also known as expressive or non-fluent aphasia) struggle to produce language.
 For example, they may experience difficulties forming sentences or finding the right words to say.

 In contrast, individuals with Wernicke’s aphasia (also known as receptive or fluent aphasia) struggle to understand language.
-For example, they may produce incoherent sentences or be unable to follow a conversation.
+For instance, they may put words together in an incoherent way or be unable to follow a conversation.
 Depending on the severity of the stroke, aphasia may completely impair the ability to speak at all.

-Luckily, even if you can’t speak after stroke, you might still be able to sing your words.
+Sometimes, even if you can’t speak after stroke, you might still be able to sing your words.
 That’s because singing uses the more creative right side of the brain, while speaking is a left-brain function.
 This creates a window of opportunity where you can relearn how to communicate by engaging the right hemisphere of the brain.

 The following section will discuss what singing therapy for aphasia involves.